justinwoo/purescript-bundaegi/README.md

 The primary purpose of this library is to allow you to write more correct models in Purescript and then have Typescript type signatures for use in your project, and io-ts schemas generated for doing validation on external data (e.g. ajax).

+If you want to integrate a Typescript and Purescript, you might be more interested in this project: https://github.com/justinwoo/purescript-ohyes

 Please feel free to ask me questions [@jusrin00](https://twitter.com/jusrin00) if you're interested in using this library and need some more information.

 ## Example